29next/developer-docs/docs/storefront/index.md

 # Storefront

-The 29 Next storefront is a flexible, customizable front-end layer for your ecommerce business.
+The Next Commerce storefront is a flexible, customizable front-end layer for your ecommerce business.
 Whether you're building a completely custom storefront or enhancing an existing theme, this section will guide you through the tools and features available for developers.

 ### Themes